deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt4-fourth-year.md

 "You've been kind of giving me the '*I don't like you much*' thing this whole time, and I'm curious why."

-"…I'm sorry, I didn't mean to-" He stopped himself, but that sentence had revealed the nice guy underneath the chilly attitude. "…You never called the Tisdales, is all."
+"...I'm sorry, I didn't mean to-" He stopped himself, but that sentence had revealed the nice guy underneath the chilly attitude. "...You never called the Tisdales, is all."

-"…Who?"
+"...Who?"

 He frowned.
 "Mark and Hayley?"

 Memory stirred.
 "Oh!
-I, uh…I never learned their…wait shit, *Tisdale*?
+I, uh...I never learned their...wait shit, *Tisdale*?
 As in *Sara* Tisdale?"

 "Yeah."